Table of Contents

 4. Market Dynamics - When demand for a product increases, it drives up the market price.
 This higher price incentivizes producers to increase their supply to meet the growing demand and capitalize on the higher prices.
 Changes in price cause movements along the supply curve.
 For example, if the price of a good increases, the quantity supplied will increase, moving along the existing supply curve.

-Factors affecting Supply / Cause of change in supply:
+Factors Affecting Supply / Cause of Change in Supply

-1. Production Costs - Changes in the cost of raw materials, labour, or other inputs directly affect production costs.
+1. Production Costs - Changes in the cost of raw materials, labour, or other inputs, directly affect production costs.
 For example, if the price of coffee beans increases, the cost of producing coffee will also increase, potentially leading to a decrease in supply.
 Advancements in technology can lower production costs by making processes more efficient or enabling the use of new materials.
 This can lead to an increase in supply.

 2. Number of Sellers – If more firms enter a market, the overall supply will increase.
 Conversely, if firms exit the market, the supply will decrease.
 Increased competition among sellers can also influence the overall supply.